Agriculture

 Organic Manures and Compost

 This method uses organic manures and compost to add essential nutrients to the soil.
-Organic manures are natural fertilisers derived from plant and animal residues.
+Organic manures are natural fertilizers derived from plant and animal residues.
+On the other hand, compost is a recycled organic fertilizer created by mixing plant leftovers, kitchen waste, and other organic matter.

 Diverse Crop Selection